day8/re-frame-10x/README.md

 what data is "happening".

 So, data is at the core of `re-frame-trace` in both of the ways just described, and data is a powerful and leverageable substrate.

+Think about it ... every single time you put a printlin into your program, you are printing out what?
+Obvserving data is how you figure out what's going on.

 ### It Is A Data Dashboard